| NVLIST_ALLOC(9F) | Kernel Functions for Drivers | NVLIST_ALLOC(9F) |

 size *buflen.
 The kmflag

-argument is ignored.NULL
+argument is ignored.NULL, the

 library allocates memory and updates *bufp to point